richaraj-hub/splitease_excel/README.md

 ### 1. Download the Template

 - Copy the Google Sheet template - Splitease_template.xlsx provided in this repository.
+- Save it in your Google Drive.
+- Open it using Google Sheet
+- Select File --> Save as Google Sheet.
+- Rename the sheet

 ### 2. Set Up the Google Apps Script